-Paul Salahuddin Armstrong is a multitalented creative soul based in the United Kingdom, who has worked in a number of fields over the years, including in the media, Muslim marriage (nikah) services, interfaith, human rights, policy, countering extremism, third-sector and other community related activities.
-He currently runs the Association of British Muslims, in partnership with his colleague Mohammed Abbasi and a dedicated team from all walks of life, reflecting the diversity of British Muslims.
+Paul Salahuddin Armstrong is an alumnus of the International Visitor Leadership Program (IVLP) and an Associate of St George’s House.
+He has worked in a number of fields over the years, including in the media, diplomacy, Muslim marriage (nikah) services, interfaith, human rights, policy, countering extremism, outreach, third-sector and other community related activities.
+He currently runs the Association of British Muslims with Mohammed Abbasi and a dedicated team from all walks of life, reflecting the diversity of British Muslims.

-Since embracing Islam, Paul Salahuddin Armstrong has learned from scholars and murshids that include; Sheikh Sufi Muhammad Abdullah Khan al-Naqshbandi, Sheikh Hamza Yusuf Hanson, Sheikh Daoud Rosser-Owen, Imam Zaid Shakir, Sheikh Muhammad Amin-Evans, Sheikh Abu Muntasir (Manwar Ali), Sheikh Abdul-Hakim Murad, Imam Abdassamad Clarke, Sheikh Tahir-ul-Qadri and Sheikh Hisham Kabbani, along with studying the works of Imam Malik, Imam Ali, Imam Bukhari, Imam Muslim, Imam Zayn Al Abidin, Imam Ghazali and the writings of more contemporary scholars, such as the aforementioned and in addition, works by Sheikh Nazim Adil al-Haqqani, Sheikha Hajjah Amina Adil, Sheikha Aisha Bewley, and others…
+Since embracing Islam, Paul Salahuddin Armstrong has learned from scholars and murshids that include; Shaykh Sufi Muhammad Abdullah Khan al-Naqshbandi, Shaykh Hamza Yusuf Hanson, Shaykh Daoud Rosser-Owen, Shaykh Mehmet Adil ar-Rabbani, Imam Zaid Shakir, Shaykh Muhammad Amin-Evans, Shaykh Manwar Ali, Shaykh Abdul-Hakim Murad, Imam Abdassamad Clarke, Shaykh Tahir-ul-Qadri and Shaykh Hisham Kabbani, along with studying the works of Imam Malik, Imam Ali, Imam Bukhari, Imam Muslim, Imam Zayn Al Abidin, Imam Ghazali and the writings of more contemporary scholars, such as the aforementioned and in addition, works by Shaykh Nazim Adil al-Haqqani, Sheikha Hajjah Amina Adil, Sheikha Aisha Bewley, and others…

-In addition to current positions as Co-Director of the Association of British Muslims, Director of KhilafahOnline, and Director of Heruset; previously Paul was a trustee of Wolverhampton Inter-Faith & Regeneration Network for a period of 6 years, during which time he was actively involved in the work of the organisation; currently Paul is also a trustee of BME United Ltd / Step Up (WM) CIC, and back in 2007 he founded Wulfruna Sufi Association.
+In addition to current positions as the Managing Director of the Association of British Muslims, and Director of KhilafahOnline, Paul is a trustee of BME United Ltd / Step Up (WM) CIC, previously worked with Wolverhampton Inter-Faith & Regeneration Network for a number of years, and is the founder of Wulfruna Sufi Association.